opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

 1. Create the dataset definition, as we have already covered in these tutorial examples.
-2. Create an OpenSAFELY project that uses Data Builder, by writing a `project.yaml` file.
+2. Create an OpenSAFELY project that uses ehrQL, by writing a `project.yaml` file.
 3. Use the OpenSAFELY CLI to run that `project.yaml` file.